Mike Barson: Other work

-Madness reunited in their original line-up in 1992, and Barson still plays with them.
-In 1995, he co-wrote and produced a number of songs for Suggs' first solo album The Lone Ranger.
 When No Doubt were recording songs for their fifth studio album Rock Steady, Barson was asked to play piano on the London version of the song "Everything in Time".
 Barson obliged and the track was produced by Madness producers Clive Langer and Alan Winstanley.
 The track was not included on the album, but was released a year later in 2003 on the compilation album Everything in Time (B-sides, Rarities, Remixes).

-Both Barson and his bandmate, Suggs, have contributed to Audio Bullys' album Higher Than the Eiffel.
-They both appear on the tracks "Twist Me Up" and "Goodbye".
+Both Barson and Suggs contributed to Audio Bullys' 2010 album Higher Than the Eiffel, on the tracks "Twist Me Up" and "Goodbye".